lizmat/List-Util/README.md

 Similar to perl's `map` keyword, but interprets the given list as an even-sized list of pairs.
 It invokes the `BLOCK` multiple times, with `$a` and `$b` set to successive pairs of values from the `@kvlist`.

-Returns the concatenation of all the values returned by the `BLOCK` in list context.
+Returns all the values returned by the `BLOCK`.

     @result = pairmap -> $a, $b { "The key $a has value $b" }, @kvlist